The following post is from Emily of 8 Ways to Boost Your Immunity for Cold and Flu SeasonLive Renewed –

 The fat and minerals found in traditionally prepared, homemade bone broth boost our immune systems and help us to fight off illnesses faster.
 My fellow contributor Katie actually drinks bone both straight from a mug when sickness is going around at her house!
 Use the broth to make chicken soup to help sore throats.

 3. Vitamin D

-One theory of why winter is traditionally “cold and flu season” is because for many parts of the country we are outside less often and not getting much sunshine this time of year.
+One theory of why winter is traditionally “cold and flu season” is because for many parts of the country we are outside less often and not get much sunshine this time of year.
 The sun is an effective and natural way to boost Vitamin D levels in our bodies.
 During the darker months of winter, it’s probably wise to supplement with Vitamin D either through Cod Liver Oil, or just Vitamin D liquid drops.

 4. Vitamin C

 This is one of the few natural remedies that I grew up using – taking Vitamin C supplements during the winter to avoid getting sick.
-These days our family tries to eat as many Vitamin C rich foods during the winter time as we can.
+These days our family tries to eat as many Vitamin C-rich foods during the wintertime as we can.
 We also use Emergen C during cold and flu season when we feel like we need a boost of energy or feel ourselves getting sick.